 The MIT artificial intelligence lab has already developed software capable of detecting whether you have COVID-19 by listening to your cough.
 They analyzed 200,000 coughs and accurately predicted those who had COVID-19 with 98 percent accuracy.

 More impressively, the MIT lab was 100 percent accurate with those test subjects who exhibited no symptoms of COVID-19 but were sick with the virus and didn’t know it.

 Alexa: “You look tired and maybe depressed.
 What’s going on in your life?
 I’m ready to listen.”

-This, too, sounds like science fiction.
-It’s here.
+This, too, sounds like science fiction — but it’s here.